Definition of PostgreSQL String Contains

 Illustrate the end result of the above declaration by using the use of the following snapshot.

-Now see how we can use like operator to find out the matching pattern using the below methods.
+Now see how we can use a like operator to find the matching pattern using the below methods.

 1. LIKE

-Suppose we need to find out the employee’s name and you do not remember her exact name.
+Suppose we need to find out the employee’s name; you do not remember her exact name.
 But you remember the first two characters like bo.
 So how can we find the exact name of an employee?
-You may find names in emp_info tables but it is a time-consuming process.
-So you can use the like an operator that is provided by PostgreSQL.
+You may find names in emp_info tables, but it is time-consuming.
+So you can use the like an operator that PostgreSQL provides.

-- %(Percentage sign): This sign is used to match any sequence of character, the character size may be zero or more.
+- %(Percentage sign): This sign matches any sequence of characters; the character size may be zero or more.

 - _(Underscore sign): This sign is used to match any single character.